querqy/querqy-elasticsearch/README.md

 a child element of the `matching_query`.

 The combination of a query string with a list of fields and field weights resembles Elasticsearch's [`multi_match`](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-multi-match-query.html) query.
 However, Querqy always builds a query that is similar to a `multi_match` query of type `cross_fields`.
 Unlike the `multi_match` query, Querqy always builds a `cross_fields` query, even if the fields use different analyzers.
 Furthermore, Querqy uses a different approach to deal with document frequency and scoring when the input terms are expanded across fields and split into further terms by the analyzers.
-Details will be explained in section @@TODO
+Details will be explained in section [(`matching_query`) `similarity_scoring`](https://github.com/renekrie/querqy-elasticsearch#matching_query-similarity_scoring-1).

 ### Using a rewriter